User Spotlight

 Fascinating!
 The deadly trap drowning insects seems like a black hole.
 So, is that the focus of your research work?

 Exactly, I am looking at the fluid that drains the insects inside the pitcher.
 This soup is a mixture of water and digestive enzymes.
 However, the composition of it seems to vary among different Nepenthes species.
 One example is the viscoelastic component of the soup that contributes to forming the ribbons on the surface of the pitcher as well as the different proteases and phosphatases that contribute to the digestion process.
-So, my main goal focuses on studying what is in the soup inside the pitchers and how the plant regulates these components over the lifetime of the pitchers.
-Nepenthes can live long nevertheless these capturing structures last only around 8 to 6 weeks.

 Could you share some of the bottlenecks and challenges you have encountered?